I was served with a summons and complaint and do not know what to do.

 - Queens Supreme Matrimonial Opens in new window

-- 6th Judicial District
+- 1st Judicial District Help Center Opens in new window

-- 1st Judicial District
+- 6th Judicial District Unrepresented Forms Opens in new window

-- 8th Judicial District
+- 8th Judicial District Forms for the Self-Represented Opens in new window

-- 10th Judicial District
+- 10th Judicial District -- Court Information Center General Forms Opens in new window

 - Service_and_Summons_and_Complaint.pdf